 them would be immediately enforceable if the U.S. Supreme Court were to overturn their ruling for Roe

 v.
-Wade in the future.
-Others would remain unenforceable until judicial
+Wade at some time in the future.
+This reversal is a main goal of many pro-life organizations.
+Other state laws would remain unenforceable until judicial

 injunctions were lifted.

-There have been many attempts since 1973 to reduce free access to abortions.
+There have been many attempts by pro-life groups since 1973 to reduce free access to abortions.
 Laws have

 been passed by some states and at the federal level to: